for First Year Applicants

 Given the Early Action deadline of November 1, the Committee on Admissions recognizes that applicants may not be able to meet the SAT Subject Test requirements.
 Those candidates are welcome to submit an Early Action application, and the application will be considered complete and reviewed in its entirety.
 Candidates applying under the Early Action plan who have not yet taken three Subject Tests should still register to take the tests in the event they are deferred from Early Action to Regular Decision.
 If there are extenuating circumstances which prevent an applicant from submitting three SAT Subject Test scores, the applicant should provide a written explanation to the Committee on Admissions to be included with the application.

 *Notice to prospective applicants applying for admission in 2011 and beyond about

 Georgetown Policy on Score Choice:

-Georgetown University does not participate in the Score Choice option available through the College Board or the similar program through Educational Testing Service (ETS).
-Georgetown requires that you submit scores from all test sittings of the SAT, ACT or SAT Subject Tests.
+Georgetown University does not participate in the Score Choice option available through the College Board.
+Georgetown requires that you submit scores from all test sittings of the SAT, ACT or SAT II Subject Tests.
 Georgetown evaluates thousands of competitive applicants each year for admission; access to your full testing profile enables the admissions committee to fully and fairly assess your individual strengths in comparison to the entire applicant pool.

 Georgetown maintains a holistic review process with a focus on success in your high school curriculum as the foundation of a competitive application.
-Standardized testing is a legitimate measurement of aptitude and will continue to be part of the Georgetown admissions process.
-Please plan on taking either the SAT or ACT and also three SAT subject tests for submission with your application.
+Please plan on taking either the SAT or ACT and three SAT II Subject Tests for submission with your application.